lidofinance/docs/docs/guides/node-operator-manual.md

   // ... etc.
 ]
 ```

-If you’ve used the forked `eth2.0-deposit-cli`, you can paste the content of the generated
-`deposit-data-*.json` file as-is.

 Then, press `Add signing keys` and sign the transaction.
 Wait for it to be included in a block,
 refresh the page and make sure that the number in the `Total` field corresponds to the number